JuliaParallel/ClusterManagers.jl/README.md

 The `ClusterManagers.jl` package implements code for different job queue systems commonly used on compute clusters.

+> [!WARNING]
+> Some of the cluster managers in this package are not currently being actively maintained or tested.
+Please see the tables below to determine which managers are or are not maintained.

 ## Available job queue systems

 ### In this package